-However, self-employed individuals who use Self Assessment for income tax should use the Self-Employment Income Support Scheme (SEISS).
+However, self-employed individuals who use Self Assessment for income tax should use the Self-Employment Income Support Scheme Grant Extension (SEISS).

 Furloughing of salaried company directors must be a formal decision of the board of directors, and noted in the company records and communicated in writing to the director(s) concerned.

-During the furlough period, company directors can carry on statutory obligations required of their role, but as with any furloughed employee, they cannot carry out work for the company that creates commercial revenue, provides services, or is carried out on the behalf of the company.
+During the furlough period, company directors can carry on statutory obligations required of their role.
+But, as with any furloughed employee, they can’t carry out work for the company that creates commercial revenue, provides services, or is carried out on the behalf of the company.

 Members of an LLP can be furloughed only if they’re designated as employees for tax purposes under the Income Tax (Trading and Other Income) Act (ITTOIA) 2005.